fxcollot/openHaloDocumentation/openHaloDocumentation.md

 ss -tlnp | grep 3306
 ```
 - MySQL extension not found → make sure `aux_mysql` is compiled and installed correctly.
+- Logs can help diagnose issues (see below).

 ## Logging